allgebrist/airmedfoundation-terminal/README.md

 # Airmed Foundation - Node.js Terminal

-Node.js terminal to transfer files through the Interplanetary File System (IPFS).

 The [Airmed Foundation](https://airmedfoundation.thechain.tech/) is an open source initiative that provides a secure channel to store and transfer medical records.
 It is based on the Interplanetary File System (IPFS) and Hyperledger Fabric.
 The conjunction of these technologies guarantees the immutability and availability of the data.